-- (1) To ensure that the Authority shall have the ability to carry out its mission and operations to provide continuing public services, the Authority shall retain the sole and exclusive right, responsibility and authority to manage the Authority's functions and services and the work force performing these services including, but not limited to, the following rights: - (a) To determine: the standards and levels of services to be rendered; operations to be performed; utilization of technology, equipment and facilities; location, means and method of operations; overall budgetary matters including, but not limited to, the right to contract or subcontract any work, services or operations of any department consistent with law; - (b) To direct and manage the employees of the Authority's departments; to determine the appropriate number, qualifications and job classifications, organizational structure and levels of personnel required; to determine the size and composition of all departments and to establish work schedules and assignments; - (c) To establish performance standards for employees and to require compliance therewith: - (d) To take whatever actions may be necessary to carry out the mission and operations of the Authority and its departments in situations of disaster or emergency; and - (e) To implement policies, codes and procedures consistent with applicable law. - (2) To foster an employment environment based on performance excellence and high achievement, where all employees in positions that meet standards for exemption from the provisions of the federal Fair Labor Standards Act, as determined by the Authority, shall be "At Will" employees and shall hold their positions at the pleasure of the Executive Director.
-All other positions shall constitute the Authority's classified service and employees in such positions shall be appointed, promoted, disciplined, demoted and dismissed in accordance with the policies and procedures established for the classified service;
+- (1) To ensure that the Authority shall have the ability to carry out its mission and operations to provide continuing public services, the President/CEO shall retain the sole and exclusive right, responsibility and authority to manage the Authority's functions and services and the work force performing these services including, but not limited to, the following rights: - (a) To determine: the standards and levels of services to be rendered; operations to be performed; utilization of technology, equipment and facilities; location, means and method of operations; Budget management within Board approved parameters including, but not limited to, the right to contract or subcontract any work, services or operations of any department consistent with law: - (b) To direct and manage the employees of the Authority's departments; to determine the appropriate number, qualifications, job classifications and descriptions, organizational structure and levels of personnel required; to determine the size and composition of all departments and to establish work schedules and assignments; - (c) To establish performance standards for employees and to require compliance therewith; - (d) To take whatever actions may be necessary to carry out the mission and operations of the Authority and its departments in situations of disaster or emergency; and - (e) To implement policies, codes, standards and guidelines consistent with applicable law. - (2) To foster an employment environment based on performance excellence and high achievement, where all employees in positions that meet standards for exemption from the provisions of the federal Fair Labor Standards Act, as determined by the Authority, shall be "At Will" employees and shall hold their positions at the pleasure of the President/CEO.
+In addition, all other positions may be "At Will" employees and constitute the Authority's non-exempt/hourly employees in such positions shall be appointed, promoted, disciplined, demoted and dismissed in accordance with established policies, standards and guidelines.

-- (3) To promote and encourage diversity in its employment practices; - (4) To promote a positive labor relations environment, policies and procedures established to carry out the purposes of this policy shall not infringe upon any rights or benefits that members of employee organizations may enjoy pursuant to the terms and conditions of any applicable memorandum of understanding negotiated by the Authority subject to the provisions of this policy and applicable federal and state laws; and - (5) To establish the Authority's salary and benefit plans for officers and employees which shall be subject to budgetary approval by the Board.
-The Executive Director is responsible for administering salaries and benefits for individual officers and employees appointed by the Executive Director.

-The Board authorizes the Executive Director to: establish personnel policies and procedures governing all personnel and employment matters subject to the provisions set forth above; administer such personnel policies and procedures and Board-approved salary and benefit plans; and settle personnel and employment disputes up to \$25,000 with the advice of the Authority's General Counsel or his or her designee.
+- (3) To promote and encourage diversity in its employment practices; - (4) To promote a positive labor relations environment, policies and guidelines established to carry out the purposes of this policy shall not infringe upon any rights or benefits that members of employee organizations may enjoy pursuant to the terms and conditions of any applicable memorandum of agreement negotiated by the Authority or existing classified service subject to the provisions of this policy and applicable federal and state laws; and - (5) To establish the Authority's salary and benefit plans for officers and employees which shall be subject to budgetary approval by the Board.
+The President/CEO is responsible for administering salaries and benefits for individual officers and employees appointed by the President/CEO. - (6) The Board authorizes the President/CEO to: establish personnel policies, standards and guidelines governing all personnel and employment matters subject to the provisions set forth above; and administer such personnel policies and guidelines and Board-approved salary and benefit plans.

-[Resolution No. 2002-02 dated Se eptember 20, 2002.]
-[Superceded by Resolution No dated]
+[Amended by Resolution No. 2018-0133 dated December 6, 2018.]
+[Adopted by Resolution No. 2002-02 dated September 20, 2002.]